 Clients can import your changes with simple, easy-to-follow instructions if you used the Send Changes to Client method.
-However, you might want to request a few items from the client after the import to be sure the process was completed successfully:
+However, you might want to request a few items from the client after the import to be sure the process completed successfully:

-- Trial Balance-You should review the Trial Balance report as of the dividing date to compare with the same information from your copy of the client's file.
+- Trial Balance-Review the Trial Balance report as of the Dividing Date to compare it with the same information from your copy of the client's file.
 From the menu bar, select Reports, Accountant, Trial Balance.
-Request that clients prepare the report in accrual or cash basis.
-They may have one or the other as the default setup in their file. - Closing Date-If you want to verify that the closing date was incorporated with your changes, instruct your client to select Company, Set Closing Date from the menu bar.
+Request that clients prepare the report in accrual or cash basis; they might have one as the default setup in their file. - Closing Date-If you want to verify that the closing date was incorporated with your changes, instruct your client to select Company, Set Closing Date from the menu bar.
 Doing so opens the Company Preference tab for Accounting Preferences.
 Have your client verify the closing date (or any date at all).
-Refer to Figure 16.10.

-■ User Security Rights-Verify with your client the access rights each employee has for changing transactions dated prior to the closing date.
+Refer to Figure 16.10. - User Security Rights-Verify with your client the access rights each employee has for changing transactions dated before the closing date.
 Instruct your client to select Company, Set Up Users and Passwords, Set Up Users from the menu bar.
 In the User List dialog box that opens, select the employee and the View User tab on the right.
-A "Y" in the Changing Closed Transactions permission allows that user to add or edit transactions dated prior to the closing date.
-If a closing date password was set, the user will have to type that password first.
-A creative password that I have used is "call laura," prompting the client to call me first before making the change!
+A Y in the Changing Closed Transactions permission allows that user to add or edit transactions dated before the closing date.
+If a closing date password was set, the user must type that password first.
+A creative password that I have used is call laura, prompting the client to call me first before making the change.